Don’t we all wish there were more than 24 hours in a day?

 - Schedule out emails and use templates

-If you’re willing to invest in automation, there are software options like Zapier or Uncanny Automator that will help make your life easier.
-Automation software can:
+If you’re willing to invest in automation, software options like Zapier or Uncanny Automator will help make your life easier.
+This software can:

 - Automatically organize your workflows and manage tasks